 Final Thoughts

-Singapore KrisFlyer is a fantastic program offering one the best premium cabin award experiences in the world and an abundance of methods to accumulate miles.
-Even with the recent devaluation, premium cabin award fares into and out of the U.S. are competitively priced, and, with the reduction in fuel/insurance surcharges, can now be purchased with a minimal out-of-pocket expense.
+Singapore KrisFlyer is a fantastic program offering one of the world's best premium cabin award experiences and an abundance of methods to accumulate miles.
+Premium cabin award fares into and out of the U.S. are competitively priced and, with the reduction in fuel surcharges from semi-recent program changes, can now be purchased with a minimal out-of-pocket expense.

-One of the only downsides to having all four of the major flexible rewards currencies as transfer partners is that competition for award space is hotter than it's ever been on Singapore.
-But that is part and parcel of the rewards travel game!
-Got any tips for booking awards using KrisFlyer miles?
-Let us know in the comments.
+One of the only downsides to having several major flexible rewards currencies as transfer partners is that competition for award space is hotter than it's ever been on Singapore Airlines.
+So, if you see an award you like, snag it before it flies away.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.